MartilloInventor/coursesapijade/README.txt

 npm start

 The vanilla app.js has been modified to load the course data from Courses.json.
-(Just search for Courses.json in the file.)
+(Just search for Courses.json in the file to see how to load the data.)

 The data and the keys array is inserted into the router structures area and instructor.

    /, /courses/instructor, and /courses/area routes are installed.

 The / route sets up a simple web page that allows a user to choose to get instructor or area information by entering the following

    localhost:3000/

 into the url entry area of a web browser.